Chris-June/ChatCourse/README.md

 No complex maths, no mysterious jargon—just clear instructions.

+Setup time: about 10–15 minutes on a typical laptop.

 ## Project Structure

 This project is a monorepo managed with pnpm workspaces.
 The structure is as follows: